Robust Confidence Intervals for Meta-Regression with Interaction Effects: Simulation Study

-The standardized mean difference (SMD) is a frequently reported effect size measure in trials with metric outcome (\cite{Gan2004}; \cite{Orci2016}).
-Therefore, it is also commonly used as the dependent variable in a meta-regression model.
-In many applications, $\theta_i$ in Equation (\ref{eq:truemodel}) is considered as the true SMD between the means of an experimental group and a control group in the $i$th study.
-An approximately unbiased estimator $y_i$ for $\theta_i$ can be derived from a modification of Hedges' $g$.
-It is introduced in the following part according to \textcite{hedges1981}.
+We start with a description of relevant effect measures for the simulation study.
+We consider the standardized mean difference (SMD), estimates of which are therefore the dependent variable in our meta-regression models.
+In many applications, $\theta_i$ is considered as the true SMD between the means of an experimental and a control group in the $ith$ study.
+An unbiased estimator $y_i$ for $\theta_i$ can be derived via a modification of Hedges' $g$.
+We describe the effect measure in the following, according to \cite{hedges1981distribution}.
+An unbiased estimator for the SMD is given by \citep{lin2021evaluation}

-To define $g$ let $\bar{X}_i^E$ and $\bar{X}_i^C$ be the sample means of the experimental and control group in the $i$th study, $S_i^E$ and $S_i^C$ the corresponding standard deviations as well as $n_i^E$ and $n_i^C$ the corresponding group sizes.
-Given these quantities, Hedges' $g$ for the $i$th study is defined as denotes the pooled sample variance.
-Finally, the estimator for $\theta_i$ is given by